 FERC Empowered: Section 216 of the Energy Policy Act of 2005 (EPAct 2005)

-- Following FERC Order 679, and supported by higher return on equity (ROE) levels, a boom in transmission investment was observed (i.e., a five to six times increase relative to the pre-2000 level).
+- Following FERC Order 679, and supported by higher return on equity (ROE) levels, we observed a boom in transmission investment (i.e., a five to six times increase relative to the pre-2000 level).

 FERC Steps Back: Federal Backstop Authority